- Section 80G Deduction - Donations Eligible Under Section 80G

 Section 80C – Income Tax Deduction under Section 80C

-Section 80C is the most popular income tax deduction for tax saving.
+Section 80C of the Income Tax Act is the most popular income tax deduction for tax saving.
 80C deduction limit for the current FY 2023-24 (AY 2024-25) is Rs.1,50,000.
-For claiming the tax benefit, ITR filing is mandatory.
+However, ITR filing is mandatory in order to claim the deduction under section 80C.

-Section 80C is an income tax deduction that helps you reduce your taxable income and thus helps in reducing the tax outgo.
+Section 80C of the Income Tax Act is an income tax deduction that helps you reduce your taxable income and thus helps in reducing the tax outgo.
 It covers specified investment and payment options that can reduce your taxable income by an amount of up to Rs 1.5 lakhs.
 Although the deduction is claimed when filing your income tax return, the investment must be made during the relevant financial year.

-For example, For FY 2023-24, i.e., AY 2024-25, you need to invest in the specified options under section 80C between 1st April 2023 and 31st March 2024.
-The benefit can be claimed at the time of filing your income tax return for the year, i.e., 31st July 2024.
+For example, For FY 2023-24, i.e., AY 2024-25, you need to invest in the specified options under section 80C of the Income Tax Act between 1st April 2023 and 31st March 2024.
+The benefit can be claimed at the time of filing your income tax return.

 Eligibility of Section 80C of Income Tax Act

-How much can be claimed under Section 80C?
+How Much Can be Claimed Under Section 80C?

 You can claim a maximum deduction of up to Rs.
 1.5 lakh from your total income under Section 80C.

-What is covered under Section 80C?
+Section 80C Deduction List - What is covered under Section 80C?

 Public Provident Fund (PPF):

-It’s the safest investment option under 80C.
+It’s the safest investment option under section 80C.

 Eligibility: You can make investments in the name of:

-In the case of a Resident Individual: Self
+In the case of a Resident Individual: |

-Any child of such individual
+Self Spouse or Any child of such individual |

-In the case of HUF: Any member of HUF
+In the case of HUF: | Any member of HUF |

-Amount of Investment : The minimum deposit limit is Rs.
+Amount of Investment: The minimum deposit limit is Rs.
 500, and the limit for maximum deposit is Rs 1,50,000 during a year.

-Lock-in-Period : The PPF account matures after 15 years, but part of the money can be withdrawn after six years.
+Lock-in-Period: The PPF account matures after 15 years, but part of the money can be withdrawn after six years.

-Taxability : It’s EEE-rated, which means it's tax-exempt at the time of investment, returns, and withdrawals.
+Taxability: It’s EEE-rated, which means it's tax-exempt at the time of investment, returns, and withdrawals.

 Sukanya Samriddhi Yojana(SSY) Account: